-Staff report

-Staff review all of the information related to an application, including the comments received from the Ministry of Agriculture and the APC.
-Staff then prepares a report for the Regional District Board.
-The RDBN report will include a summary of the proposed development, an analysis of the potential impacts, and a recommendation.

-Board Consideration

-The staff report is presented to the RDBN Board for consideration.
-The Regional District Board may decide one of the following:

-- forward the application to the ALC with a recommendation that the application be supported. - forward the application to the ALC with a recommendation that the application not be supported. - not authorize the application to proceed to the ALC (only if a parcel is designated and / or zoned for Agriculture use).

-Application sent to ALC

-If the Board has resolved to forward the application to the ALC with a recommendation, staff will send the Board Report, Board Recommendation and other relevant information to the ALC via the Application Portal.
+- 4. Staff Report - Staff review all the information related to an application, including the comments received from other agencies and the APC.
+Staff then prepare a report for the Board.
+The staff report will include a summary of the proposed development, an analysis of the potential impacts, and a recommendation. - 5.
+RDBN Board Consideration - The staff report is presented to the RDBN Board for consideration.
+The Regional District Board may decide one of the following: forward the application to the ALC with a recommendation that the application be supported, forward the application to the ALC with a recommendation that the application not be supported, not authorize the application to proceed to the ALC (only if a parcel is designated in an official community plan and / or zoned for Agriculture use). - 6.
+Application sent to ALC - If the Board has resolved to forward the application to the ALC with a recommendation, staff will send the Board Report, Board Recommendation and other relevant information to the ALC via the Application Portal.

-The applicant is responsible for paying the ALC of application fee directly to the ALC when forwarded by the RDBN.
+The applicant is responsible for paying the ALC portion of the application fee directly to the ALC.
 If the RDBN Board decides not to forward the application to the ALC, the application will be considered closed.

-ALC Review Process

-Once the ALC receives the local government recommendation via the Application Portal and the application fee, the ALC will start their review process.
+7. ALC Review Process - Once the ALC receives the local government recommendation via the Application Portal and the application fee, the ALC will start their review process.